AlexIII/g729a-python/README.md

 - Linux x64, Windows x64

-  you can use precompiled libg729a.so
+  you can use precompiled libg729a.so (linux) or libg729a.dll (windows)

 - Other